dsaray06/Spotify-gesture-control-hackathon/README.md

 # Spotify gesture control
-Gesture control logic for an app I will be making in the future: Gesturefy Gesturefy will allow users to control Spotify with hand gestures, without needing to touch a mouse or keyboard.
+Gesture control logic for an app I will be making in the future: Gesturefy.
+Gesturefy will allow users to control Spotify with hand gestures, without needing to touch a mouse or keyboard.

 For this project: